 app component will turn red too.

 The timeline at the bottom of the screen gives you the ability to go to any point in time.
-All the information that you see (component details, metric streams, etc.) is relative to the time that is currently selected.
-Normally, StackState is in the live mode, this means that StackState automatically displays the latest state of the stack.
+All the information that you see (component details, metric streams, etc.) is relative to the topology that existed at the currently selected topology time.
+Normally, StackState is in live mode, this means that StackState automatically displays the latest state of the stack.

 To see the details of a component or a relation, you can click on it.
 Click on SHOW COMPONENT PROPERTIES to see all details of a component.

 Both components and relations can have one or multiple telemetry streams.
 The most common type is a metric stream also known as time series.
 If you click on a metric stream, you can see the metric stream in a popup.